-Many people every day all across the United States decide they want to apply for life insurance.
-However, only a tiny percentage had ever used life insurance applications before not to mention understood them.
-As a result, the first-time applicant can get intimidated concerning what they will have to do to apply.
+Every day, many people across the United States decide they want to apply for life insurance.
+However, only a tiny percentage had ever used life insurance applications before, not to mention understand them.
+As a result, the first-time applicant can get intimidated concerning what they must do to apply.

-The life insurance applications are very streamlined and straightforward, improving with each passing year.
-By the time you finish this short post, you will be very confident and have a positive feeling about this very simple process of applying for a life insurance policy.
+The life insurance applications are streamlined and straightforward, improving with each year.
+By the time you finish this short post, you will be confident and have a positive feeling about this straightforward process of applying for a life insurance policy.

 Completing modern life insurance applications is quick and easy, especially with the help of an excellent agent to assist you every step of the way.

 Here are the first steps before you sit down to apply: